tolgaOzen/go-gotham/README.md

 ### Injection
-The data layer dependency of the services is injected in the defs folder.
+The data layer interface dependency of the services is injected in the defs folder.

 defs/userService.go
 ```go